 open source remote desktop 5

-TigerVNC focuses mainly on being a high-performance open source remote desktop application, mainly for displaying 3D and video applications throughout the protocol.
-The program comes with a client-server architecture suuport, where you have to install the server on the host machine and keep it running so that a client can connect.
+The program comes with a client-server architecture support, where you have to install the server on the host machine and keep it running so that a client can connect.

 TigerVNC’s development started back in 1999 by At&T, where it was proprietary software.
-Later on by many years, it was forked between various parties many times and finally stabilized as an open source application.
-It is released under the GPL license.
+Later on, after many years, it was forked between various parties many times and finally stabilized as an open source application.

 TigerVNC is available for Windows, macOS and Linux.
 You’ll also generally find it in the official repositories of your Linux distribution.
 If not, you can download it from here or browse the source code.